This blog was updated on 5th August 2020 at 08:00 AM.

 Coronavirus (Covid-19) will have a huge impact on businesses in Ireland and around the world.
 As a result, your business may be facing unprecedented challenges.

-We are monitoring the situation very closely and will update this blog with new information every day.
-Information is provided by gov.ie, the Department of Business, Enterprise and Innovation (DBEI), Irish Revenue Commissioners (Revenue) and Citizens Information.
+We are monitoring the situation very closely and will update this blog with new information as it becomes available.

 We’ll provide updates on the following areas:

 - Updates from Revenue

 - Updates from the Companies Registration Office (CRO)

 - Other important updates for businesses in Ireland

 - Temporary Covid-19 Wage Subsidy Scheme.
 This is for businesses that are experiencing a significant decrease in trade but still have work for employees.
 This scheme is extended until March 2021 but will move to a new scheme from September 2020.
 If your employees are currently returning to work, you can still apply this subsidy as long as the business and the employee still fulfil the eligibility criteria.
 If you’re not sure if you’re still eligible, please talk to your accountant who can give you advice.

 - The Employment Wage Support Scheme (EWSS) will replace the TWSS from September 2020 and will run until April 2021.
 Employers, whose turnover has fallen 30%, will receive a flat-rate subsidy of up to €203 per week per employees.
 New firms operating in impacted sectors will also be eligible, as well as seasonal and new staff.